What Is TUDCA (Tauroursodeoxycholic Acid) and Why Does it Matter for My Health?

 In this article, we’ll explore:

 Firstly, bile salts are released into your intestines through the liver bile duct.
 Microbes in your large intestine then metabolize the bile salts into ursodeoxycholic acid (UDCA).
-Next, it gets conjugated to a taurine molecule in order to create TUDCA.
+Next, it gets conjugated to taurine (an amino acid) in order to create TUDCA.
 This whole process happens naturally in your body and is supported when you have a healthy amount of bile salts.

-A healthy person produces very small amounts of TUDCA, recycling some 95% of their bile salts via enterohepatic circulation––when bile is absorbed through the intestines and returned to the liver via the hepatic portal vein.
-However, poor diet, decreased liver function, and certain medications can impair this process [2].
+A healthy person produces very small amounts of TUDCA, recycling about 95% of their bile salts via enterohepatic circulation (the process that occurs when bile is absorbed through the intestines and returned to the liver via the hepatic portal vein).
+However, poor diet, decreased liver function, and certain medications can impair this process.*

 What’s the Difference Between UDCA and TUDCA Bile Salts?

-TUDCA stands for tauroursodeoxycholic acid while UDCA stands for ursodeoxycholic acid.
-They are both bile salts, but UDCA is a more common form.
-When the intestinal microbiota (the gut flora) produces the “secondary bile acids,” they make UDCA first.
-When UDCA metabolizes in the lower intestine, it binds to taurine to become TUDCA [3].
+TUDCA stands for tauroursodeoxycholic acid, while UDCA stands for ursodeoxycholic acid.
+They are both bile salts, but UDCA is the more common form.
+When the intestinal microbiota (the gut flora) produce “secondary bile acids,” they make UDCA first.
+When UDCA metabolizes in the lower intestine, it binds to taurine to become TUDCA.*

-Bile plays many roles in the body.
+Bile in general plays many roles in the body.
 From aiding in digestion to maximizing vitamin absorption or eliminating waste, bile acids support a wide range of functions.

 TUDCA is a bile acid that performs its job exceptionally well.
-Though humans only produce a small amount of it, TUDCA has a variety of benefits.
-TUDCA supports:
+Though humans only produce a small amount of it, the benefits of TUDCA are varied and widespread.
+TUDCA is thought to support:*

 • Brain function*